-Sudo is a Kingston-based initiative with the mission to create a community where women can learn to code together.
+Sudo is a Not-for-Profit based in Kingston with the mission to create a community where women can learn to code together.

 Let's get coding.